Pritam-Ganguly/react-quiz/README.md

 # Simple Quiz application

-### goal of this project to understand useReducer hook in details.
+### The goal of this project is to understand 'useReducer' hook in details.

 ## Quiz Screen